JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Installing-Prerequisites.md

 `sudo apt-get update`

-`sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`
+`sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin docker-compose`

 `docker --version`
 `docker-compose --version`

 **Golang Installation**

 We cant follow the normal [installation method](https://go.dev/doc/install) of downloading the tar ball onto our machine bc we are in a virtual environment.
 This command downloads the appropriate tar ball and installs it:

-`wget -c https://go.dev/dl/go1.22.1.linux-amd64.tar.gz -O - | tar -xz`
+`sudo wget -c https://go.dev/dl/go1.22.1.linux-amd64.tar.gz -O - | tar -xz`

+If this returns a permission denied error, try to split into two steps: `sudo wget https://go.dev/dl/go1.22.1.linux-amd64.tar.gz -O go.tar.gz` and then `tar -xvzf go.tar.gz`

 Please install go into /usr/local/ as opposed to /home/yourusername/.
 It is a golang community recommendation to install into usr/local/go [see GO install](https://go.dev/doc/install) and the main.go and the go.mod file (HLF-GOconversionissuance-JA-MA/version1/artifacts/Mychaincode) of my project depend on this filepath.
 If you install into a different filepath, you will need to delete the go.mod file and reinstall using `go mod init`.
 It is also not certain that this will work at all as the conversion.go chaincode file gets modularized as a github module to be successfully imported from the GO website in the main.go file [online link of the conversion chaincode module](https://pkg.go.dev/github.com/JonaAlbrecht/HLF-GOconversionissuance-JA-MA/version1/artifacts/Mychaincode/GOnetwork).

 ![Modularized chaincode](Modularized-chaincode.png)

 We need to set the GOPATH to the Go-Folder.
 Put the following lines into both your .bashrc and your .profile file, which configure the terminal.
-You might not be able to find the .bashrc file in usr/local/ and might have to swap to home/yourusername/ folder of the linux folder structure to find the file.
+You might not be able to find the .bashrc file in usr/local/ and might have to swap to home/yourusername/ folder of the linux folder structure using

+`cd ../../home/yourusername`

+Then open the .profile file in an editor using:

 `sudo nano ~/.profile`

-and then add the below lines into the .bashrc and the .profile file.
+and then add the below lines into the .bashrc and the .profile file at the bottom.

 `export GOPATH=usr/local/go`